 Why did the MQA version seem to connote more mouth movement from Fagen’s vocals than both the standard Redbook and the 88.2kHz version sitting on my Roon server?
 And where did that 88.2kHz version come from when, according to MQA, The Nightfly’s master is a 48kHz deal?

 Most importantly, why did I find said MQA version by far the most satisfying of the three?
 I’m talking shades of grey; not orange vs red.
 The qualitative differences I hear between the Redbook take and the MQA take remain consistent with this publication’s two previous MQA listening sessions.

 The majority of audiophiles would probably be happy with any of these three versions of The Nightfly heard in isolation.
 Were you present, you might have voted for the more overtly energetic sound of the vinyl playing by way of the Technics/Zu/Denon package – if anything, proof positive that extrapolating vinyl’s ‘sound’ from a single TT/cart/phono combination is plain silly.
-On the other hand, your audiophile buddy, he might have preferred the more perfunctory sound of the standard FLAC.
+On the other hand, your audiophile buddy might have preferred the more perfunctory sound of the standard FLAC.

-The point here is that, once again, with this one album, heard via PS Audio’s glorious D/A converter, keeping one eye on Godwin’s Law, MQA sounds different.
+The point here is that, once again, with this one album, heard via PS Audio’s glorious D/A converter, keeping one eye on Godwin’s Law, the MQA version sounds different.
 And to my ears, that difference translates to better.
 PS Audio’s latest update lets Network Bridge II owners decide for themselves.